lzim/mtl/blue/session02/s02_learner/mtl_session02_see.md

 For *MTL* 1.7 click [here](https://github.com/lzim/mtl/blob/master/release_1.7/mtl_session02_see.md).

-### 7. Click to view the "data" tab, which show your team's individual patient information
+### 7. Click to view the "data" tab, which show your team's individual patient information.

 - Patients who have requested restricted access to their information have asterisks /(/*/*/*/*/) in Columns F & G. If you are a VA provider, you can still identify patients from Column H.
 - Patient information corresponds to the same categories as the team trends: diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), and measures from Mental Health Assistant.